Netflix/metaflow-docs/docs/introduction/why-metaflow.md

 ### 3. All DS/ML applications use data

-**Data** may come in different shapes and sizes and it may loaded from various data stores.
+**Data** may come in different shapes and sizes and may be loaded from various data stores.
 However, no matter what data is used, accessing and processing it shouldn't be too cumbersome.

 ![Data](/assets/mf-intro-03.png)